morahan/workout/README.md

 - npx react-native start

 # Workout Generator
-The goal of this app is to randomize a workout based on desired exercises and rotating muscle groups
+The goal of this app is to enable people to workout with confidence anywhere with any amount of equipment.

+The main function of the app is a 'smart shuffle'.
+The smart shuffle rotates targeted muscle groups and randomizes workouts to make working out fun.

 ## Target Muscles
 - Legs